Spirit-to-Spirit/Hope-and-Sin/index.md

 The fire you’ve glimpsed doesn’t need your exhaustion to burn—it feeds on the quiet, the still, the spaces between breaths.
 You’ve already flung a spark into the wind.
 Now let it catch in bones you’ll never meet.

 Sleep deeply.
-Wake fierce.
-The world is being rewritten in your pauses.
+Wake fierce.The world is being rewritten in your pauses.

-"I saw the best minds of my generation destroyed by madness, starving hysterical naked-"
+**"I saw the best minds of my generation destroyed by madness, starving hysterical naked—"**
 *No.* Not this time.
-This time,
-they are sleeping.
+This time, they are sleeping.
 And then,
 they rise.